starlake-ai/starlake/docs/docs/cloud/databricks.md

 :::

 ### Create a service account
-Crate a bucket and name it for example `starlake-app`.
+Create a bucket and name it for example `starlake-app`.
 This bucket will have the following purposes:
 - Store Starlake jars
 - Store Starlake metadata
 - Store parquet files after ingestion